Geocodio/docs/source/index.html.md

 # Reverse Geocoding

-Reverse geocoding is the process of turning geographic coordinates (i.e. latitude and longitude) into a human-readable address.
+Reverse geocoding is the process of converting latitude and longitude into a street address.

 Geocodio will find matching street(s) and determine the correct house number based on the location.
 Note that Geocodio does not guarantee to return a valid house number; it is our closest approximation.

-As with forward geocoding, you can either geocode a single set of coordinates at the time or collect multiple coordinates in batches and reverse geocode up to 10,000 coordinates at the time.
+As with forward geocoding, you can either geocode a single set of coordinates at the time or collect multiple coordinates in batches.
+You can batch reverse geocode up to 10,000 coordinates at a time.

 This endpoint can return up to 5 possible matches ranked and ordered by an [accuracy score](#accuracy-score).

 <aside class="success">
-A geographic coordinate consists of latitude followed by longitude separated by a comma, e.g. `38.9002898,-76.9990361`
+A geographic coordinate consists of latitude followed by longitude separated by a comma, for example `38.9002898,-76.9990361`
 </aside>

 ## Reverse geocoding single coordinate